The quantum tropical vertex: Main results

 for arbitrary

 In the classical limit $\hbar \rightarrow 0$, Theorem 5.6 of \cite{MR2667135}, classical limit of our Theorem \ref{precise_main_thm_orbifold}, is enough to give an enumerative interpretation of the resulting consistent scattering diagram in such generality.
-Indeed, the genus zero orbifold Gromov-Witten story takes as input classical Hamiltonians
+Indeed, the genus $0$ orbifold Gromov-Witten story takes as input classical Hamiltonians

 for all $r \geqslant 0$, which form a basis of $\C[(tz)]$.
-In particular, at every finite order in $\fm_R$, every classical scattering diagram consisting of $n$ incoming rays meeting at $0 \in \R^2$ coincides with a classical scattering diagram whose consistent completion has an enumerative interpretation in terms of genus zero orbifold Gromov-Witten invariants.

-In the quantum story, because of the extra dependence in $\hbar$, things are more complicated.
-Theorem \ref{precise_main_thm_orbifold} only covers a class of Hamiltonians $\hat{H}_{\fd_j}$ whose form is dictated by the multicovering structure of higher genus orbifold Gromov-Witten theory.
+In particular, at every finite order in $\fm_R$, every classical scattering diagram consisting of $n$ incoming rays meeting at $0 \in \R^2$ coincides with a classical scattering diagram whose consistent completion has an enumerative interpretation in terms of genus $0$ orbifold Gromov-Witten invariants.
+In the quantum case, things are more complicated due to the extra dependence in $\hbar$.
+More precisely, Theorem \ref{precise_main_thm_orbifold} only covers a particular class of Hamiltonians $\hat{H}_{\fd_j}$ whose form is dictated by the multicovering structure of higher genus orbifold Gromov-Witten theory.